At Rainforest, we believe QA doesn't have to suck.

-Also consider deploying each feature you’re working on to its own environment to provide clarity around ownership of any issues.
-This also allows different teams to work independently without creating collisions that would slow the process down.
+Providing every feature branch with its own environment provides clarity around ownership of any issues and allows different teams to work independently without creating collisions that slow things down.

-Look for opportunities to set up test data in your test environment that would shorten your tests, thereby reducing their complexity and maintenance costs.
+Aim to set up test data in your test environment that can shorten your tests, thereby reducing their complexity and maintenance costs.

 For example, if you want to confirm the “past orders” page on an e-commerce site is working as intended: instead of adding steps to the test to create backdated orders, automatically add sample orders to your test environment upon deployment.